xawellington/xlw_hw6/README.md

 # Test

-Check the created result.txt file (for CLion users: this file is under the cmake-build-debug folder).
-It must be the same as the answer.txt file.
+Check the created result.txt file (for CLion users: this file is located in the cmake-build-debug folder).
+It must be identical to the answer.txt file.

 # Submit